-e Outcomes ent will be able to Cognitiv eLevel Weightage of COsin End Semester Examination соі Illustrate the values and conservation methods of biodiversity Ар 20% CO2 Predict the causes, effects of environmental pollutionand contribute the preventive measures to the society.
-An 20% CO3 Produce the renewable and non-renewable resourcesand preserve them for future generations. Ар 20% CO4 Inspect the different methods of management of e-waste and apply them for suitable technological advancementand societal development.
-An 20% CO5 Evaluate the recycling of battery, cell phone , laptop and PCB An 20%
+Totte trable Toda at God, caases of the aogradation and mo • e Outcomes ent will be able to Cognitiv eLevel Weightage of COsin End Semester Examination CO1 Illustrate the vibiodiversity values and conservation methods of Ар 20% CO2 ses, effects of environmental pollutionand reventive measures to the society.
+An 20% CO3 newable and non-renewable resourcesand for future generations. Ар 20% CO4 rent methods of management of e-waste for suitable technological advancementand pment.
+An 20% CO5 Evaluate the recy cling of battery, cell phone , laptop and PCB An 20%